alpacax/alpacon-websh-action/README.md

 This action allows you to run shell commands remotely on servers within your AlpacaX workspace, with support for running commands as root user.

-## Features

-- 🚀 Execute shell commands on remote servers in your AlpacaX workspace
-- 🔐 Secure authentication using API tokens
-- 👑 Optional root user execution
-- 🎯 Target specific servers in your workspace
-- ⚡ Fast and reliable command execution

 ## Prerequisites

 This action requires the Alpacon CLI to be installed in your workflow.
 Use the [Alpacon Setup Action](https://github.com/marketplace/actions/alpacon-setup-action) first: